olehmisar/dobble/README.md

 ## Host a copy

-Copy "env.example.ts" to "env.ts" and paste your firebase config there.
+Copy ".env.example" to ".env" and paste your firebase config there.

 Install dependencies: